scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## draft-dekater-scion-pki-09
 {:numbered="false"}

-- Signing ceremony and introduction - improved text
+- Signing Ceremony and introduction - improved text
 - Clarified why a CA must have an ISD-AS number assigned
 - Mention Active Discovery as a TRC discovery mechanism
 - Abstract: mention goal and that document is not an Internet Standard